-The Treasurer shall be the Chair of the Appropriations Committee.

 The Treasurer shall be the Director of RSO Financial Affairs.

 The Treasurer shall be responsible for the reconciliation of all ASG financial records and affairs.

-The Treasurer shall be required to attend the meetings of the Executive Committee, except in circumstances excused by the President.
+The Treasurer shall be required to attend the meetings of the Executive Council, except in circumstances excused by the President.

 The Treasurer shall have any other authority or powers specified by Senate legislation, the ASG President, University Policy, or the ASG Code that do not conflict with this Constitution or University Policy.